|Double opt-in refers to a method of collecting contact information.

-Why is double opt-in important?
-For starters, double opt-in helps to ensure that the Contacts filling out our forms are the actual Contacts themselves.
-Without a double opt-in process, an individual could simply fill out our form with erroneous information (or the information of others) and that information would then be used for our mailing lists.
-If these contacts did not want to receive information on our services or products, they could Unsubscribe from the emails or worse, mark them as SPAM.
-If the email address provided was inaccurate, this could impact our Hard Bounce percentage when sending.
+Double opt-in helps to ensure that the contacts filling out forms are the actual contacts themselves.
+Without a double opt-in process, an individual could fill out our form with erroneous information (or others' information), and that information would then be used on mailing lists.
+If the email address provided was inaccurate, this could impact the hard bounce percentage when sending emails.

-Since a double opt-in is tied to a Contact clicking on an email after filling out the form to confirm their information is correct, this helps to mitigate the risk of sending email campaigns to those who never wished to receive the information.
-This article will walk you through how to set up double opt-in using SharpSpring.
+Since a double opt-in is tied to a contact clicking on an email after filling out the form to confirm their information is correct, this helps to mitigate the risk of sending email campaigns to those who never wished to receive the information.